 Exchange of Data

-In November, the cryptocurrency IOTA unveiled a beta version of its data marketplace and explained how blockchain technology might utilised as a market place for unwanted data to be shared or sold.
+In November, Cryptocurrency India Buy IOTA unveiled a beta version of its data Cryptocurrency India marketplace and explained how blockchain technology might utilized as a market place for unwanted data to be shared or sold.

 Blockchain could serve as a middleman to store and move this data to improve a wide range of sectors because most enterprise data is inactive.